-HOPE Christian Schools is a network of eight Christian college-preparatory schools in Milwaukee and Racine, WI serving predominantly low-income students.
+HOPE Christian Schools is a network of eight Christian college-preparatory schools in Milwaukee and Racine, Wisconsin serving predominantly low-income students.
 With a mission “rooted in the 3 Cs – Christ.
 College.
-Character,” HOPE Christian Schools began with HOPE Prima, a single elementary school of 47 children on the northwest side of inner-city Milwaukee in 2002.
-Another elementary and a high school opened within the following three years, at which time a parent organization, Open Sky Education, was created in order to launch charter schools through the Eagle College Prep network in Phoenix, AZ and St. Louis, MO.
-Open Sky Education also runs Compass Educational Programs, a Christian after-school program, and Compass Facilities.
-The HOPE network then opened three more K-8th grade private schools in Milwaukee and Racine, WI.
+Character,” HOPE Christian Schools began with a single elementary school of 47 children on the northwest side of inner-city Milwaukee in 2002.
+Another elementary and a high school opened within the following three years, at which time a parent organization, Open Sky Education, was created in order to launch charter schools through the Eagle College Prep network in Phoenix, Arizona and St. Louis, Missouri.
+(Open Sky Education also runs Compass Educational Programs, a Christian after-school program, and Compass Facilities.)
+The HOPE network has since opened five more K-8th grade private schools in Milwaukee and Racine.
 The Drexel Fund is supporting HOPE Christian Schools’ growth from six to nine schools, serving 4,584 students when fully enrolled.

 A small group of individuals who envisioned an excellent Christ-centered education in the inner city of Indianapolis founded The Oaks Academy in 1998 with 53 students at the founding Fall Creek campus.
 The founders desired to offer a quality Classical education to students across racial and socioeconomic barriers, which they believed would facilitate revitalization in the lives of students, families, and the community at large.
+As a result of its rigorous academic program, The Oaks Academy is rated the top school of any school type – private, charter or traditional district – in the state of Indiana.
 Due to growing demand, the Oaks Academy opened a second campus, Brookside, in 2012.
 In 2015, The Oaks Academy opened its middle school campus.
-All three campuses serve a diverse racial and socioeconomic mix of students and are rated the top schools of any school type –private, charter or traditional district – in the state of Indiana.
-By Fall 2026, the current three campuses of The Oaks Academy will grow by 84%, serving 1,224 students when fully enrolled.
+All three campuses serve a deliberately diverse racial and socioeconomic mix of students.
+By fall 2026, the current three campuses of The Oaks Academy will grow by 84%, serving 1,224 students when fully enrolled.